ChandanRx/Nexora-Ecommerce/README.md

-# 🛍️ RxAura E-commerce Web App
+# 🛍️ Nexora E-commerce Web App

-RxAura is a sleek and modern e-commerce web application built using **React.js** and **Tailwind CSS**.
+Nexora is a sleek and modern e-commerce web application built using **React.js** and **Tailwind CSS**.
 It provides users with a seamless shopping experience with features like product listings, detailed views, search, filters, and cart management.

 ## ✨ Features